CTRLRLTY/JARY/doc/rule_reference.md

 ```

 ### `action:`
-A rule action section is used to call a set of special functions.
+A rule's action section is used to call a set of special functions.
 These functions are defined by module developers and can only be used within this section.

 Using an action function would look something like this: